 RACING is all about opinions but some count more than others.
 When it comes to rating horses under national hunt rules, senior handicapper, Noel O'Brien and his colleague Sandy Shaw, have the last word.

-That type of power could give some people a touch of a God complex but while O’Brien has to have confidence in his judgement, this is not a dogmatic individual.
-In truth, 33 years of hav...Read Full Post »
+That type of power could give some people a touch of a God complex but while O’Brien has to have confidence in his j...Read Full Post »

 NOEL O’Brien is the Irish senior national hunt handicapper, responsible for rating every horse that runs under national hunt rules.
 It makes him one of the most influential people in the sport.

 Noel joined the Turf Club in 1977 and moved to the handicapping division four years later where he assisted Louis Magee.
-He became the senior handicapper in 199...Read Full Post »
+He b...Read Full Post »

 "That man should be made a saint.
 Words can't describe how amazing he was, and still is, for me.”

 “The only standard is the highest level of protection.
 Nothing less than the highest level is adequate”Read Full Post »